IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 This leads us to wonder: *which phase of the test did we reach* before testing our finishing strategy?
-To find out, we can just add a couple of lines to the ``finishingStrategy`` code, to :hsobj:`Plutus.Contract.Test.ContractModel.monitor` the phase:
+To find out, we can just add a couple of lines to the ``finishingStrategy`` code, to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.monitor` the phase:

 .. literalinclude:: Escrow4.hs
    :start-after: START monitoredFinishingStrategy